Boston College: Other properties

 In 2017, Boston College acquired the 24-acre Mishkan Tefila Synagogue property in Chestnut Hill, which was previously used for administrative services and event parking.
 The synagogue's 806-seat auditorium has since been transformed into the university's largest theater venue for the Robsham Theater Arts Center, alongside a ballroom-style multi-purpose room and a hexagon-shaped meeting room for various events.
 An outdoor quad is also available for performances and gatherings.
 In 2019, the City of Newton took approximately 17 wooded acres of the property through eminent domain.
 In 2020, Boston College further expanded its mission by acquiring Pine Manor College, a financially struggling liberal arts institution in Chestnut Hill that served a significant number of first-generation and inner-city students.

 Newton Campus

 In 1975, Boston College merged with Newton College of the Sacred Heart.
-The Centre Street campus of the Newton College has since become housing for freshman of Boston College and the current location of the Boston College Law School.
+The Centre Street campus of the Newton College has since become housing for freshmen of Boston College and the current location of the Boston College Law School.
 Athletic fields for some of Boston College's teams have also been constructed on Newton Campus.
 The campus is located 1 mile west of the main campus and is serviced by the university bus system.